 Swine fever / African swine fever

 Pigs can get sick from swine fever or African swine fever.
 The African swine fever is transmitted by wild boar, among other things.
-Many infected pigs have already been found in the wild in Belgium.
-It will be a matter of time for the swine fever to reach sheds.
+Many infected pigs have already been found in the wild in Belgium and the rest of Europe.
+The chance that this swine fever reaches a corral seems only a matter of time.